timoshishi/write-my-cover-letter/README.md

 2. Installation

 - Install globally with `npm i -g ./` in base directory of project
-- Run local-only with `npm run write-my-cv`
+- Run local-only with `npm run cover-letter`

-3. Check help and options by running write-my-cv -h
 4. Will write to PWD if installed globally otherwise writes to project base dir.